Kitty Foyle (radio and TV series): Irna Phillips

-In 1941, Irna Phillips, creator of the popular soap opera Guiding Light, first proposed the idea of a serialized version of the award-winning film released a year earlier to Lady Esther cosmetics.
-Unfortunately, Lady Esther rejected but General Mills soon would accept.
+In 1941, Irna Phillips, creator of the soap opera Guiding Light, first proposed the idea of a serialized version of the award-winning film released a year earlier to Lady Esther cosmetics.
+Lady Esther rejected but General Mills soon accepted.

 General Mills, the Hummerts and Stories America Loves

 By the early 1940s, General Mills had been looking for a way to break into radio.
 Their first big break came in 1941 when the company became the official sponsor of The Lone Ranger radio program.
 But within months after landing sponsorship of The Lone Ranger, the company were approached with the idea of a radio program that took popular novels of the time (past or present) and make serialized productions of them.
 The program was entitled Stories America Loves.

 Stories America Loves premiered on CBS October 6, 1941.
 The program didn't get very much attention until June 1942 when the program began to broadcast segments of the novel Kitty Foyle.
 The segments became so popular in fact that the rotating story concept of the program was abandoned and by the fall of 1942, the serial Kitty Foyle took over the daytime timeslot of its predecessor.

-Frank and Anne Hummert would become the producers of the new program.
+Frank and Anne Hummert became the producers of the new program.
 Stories ended its run on October 16, 1942.
 Kitty Foyle made its radio debut on October 5, 1942.
-The program premiered to relatively good ratings but soon would drop in the ratings.
+The program premiered to relatively good ratings but soon dropped in the ratings.
 The program lasted two seasons and ended its run on June 9, 1944.